 If you decide you want to use an identity theft protection service, make sure it offers credit monitoring and identity theft monitoring.
 Reputable identity theft protection services typically offer both.

 You’ll want to avoid credit monitoring from one of the “big three” agencies.
-Some of these services only monitor one agency (which is almost useless), some have less coverage than outside services, and some actually limit your ability to sue if your data is exposed, as we recently saw with the Equifax breach.
+Some of these services only monitor one agency (which is almost useless), some have less coverage than outside services, and some limit your ability to take legal action if your data is exposed, as we recently saw with the Equifax breach.

 The Best Alternative to Identity Theft Protection